mariobox/Hugo-Source/content/blog/best-tools.md

 When I was growing up in Peru back in the 80's I used to play tennis every weekend.
 I was never very good at it, but I loved to have the coolest rackets and shoes.
 Back then that meant either a [Dunlop Maxply](http://www.80s-tennis.com/pages/maxply-fort_80-ad.html) or a [Wilson Jack Kramer](http://racquetmuseum.com/2014/01/23/wilson-jack-kramer-autograph/) racket, and a pair of [Adidas Stan Smith](https://en.wikipedia.org/wiki/Adidas_Stan_Smith) tennis shoes.
 Needless to say, none of those tools made me be a better player.
 They were just status symbols.

-There is a right time for buying yourself great tools, but it is usually not when you are just a beginner or a dabbler.
-At the early stages of every endevour, focused and disciplined practice will get you further than using the latest gadgets.
+There is a right time for buying yourself great tools, but it is usually not when you are just a beginner or a dabbler. <mark>At the early stages of any endevour, focused and disciplined practice will get you further than using the latest gadgets</mark>.

+For example:

 * Rather than asking "what blogging platform should I use?" develop the habit of writing often and see if it is something you want to pursue.